Generally speaking the Thames Path is quite well served by public transport. Here we explore the public transport links of each of the 5 sections:

 From Cholsey to Reading, the Path and the train line meet each other at regular intervals.

-This section is well served with 8 stations in just 31 miles.
+This section is well served with stations.
 The longest section without a station is Henley to Marlow which is just 9 miles.

 Windsor has 2 stations: Central, which is a branch line from Slough; and Riverside which connects with other Thames Path stations downstream.